As George Constanza once said on an episode of Seinfeld, “It’s not a lie if you believe it.”

 Lying on Your Resume is No Way to Win – Ask Mina Chang

-The biggest cost to being outed for lying on your resume is shame and being forced to resign.
+The biggest cost of being outed for lying on your resume is shame and being forced to resign.

 Just ask Mina Chang, the former Deputy Assistant Secretary for the State Department’s Bureau of Conflict and Stability Operations.